Hrrrior/weather-api-backend/README.md

 Developed with JDK 17 and PostgreSQL 14 on Windows 11.

+By default the application run on [http://localhost:8080/](http://localhost:8080/).
+Available endpoints are /cities and /weather.

 ## How to run
  * #### With Docker (probably works)
    * Create a ```.env``` file in the root folder.
 Into the ```.env``` file insert an environmental variable ```apiKey=*key*```, where ```*key*``` is replaced with your api key that you got from [here](https://openweathermap.org/api).